goneri/ansible_module-turbo/README.rst

 - ``client = openstack.connect()```: 0.065s
 - ``client.authorize()```: 1.360s, I run my test against VexxHost public cloud.

-In this case, I've got a 2s-ish overhead per task.
-If my playbook comes with 10 tasks, the execution time cannot go below 20s.
+In this case, it's a 2s-ish overhead per task.
+If the playbook comes with 10 tasks, the execution time cannot go below 20s.

 How Ansible Turbo Module improve the situation